organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 end
 {% endhighlight %}

-Try to create a new Bill, enter a name, and everything should work flawlessly.
-After creating a new bill though, take a look at the URL
+At the index page, try to create a new Bill, enter a name, and everything should work flawlessly.
+Notice the URL after creating a new BIll.
+It should look something similar to

 `http://localhost:3000/bills/55bbe3f46a61638630000000`

-As oppose to the usual
+as oppose to the usual

 `http://localhost:3000/bills/1`

 MongoDB does not keep track of the documents with ID in numerical increment orders.
-Instead, every document field within MongoDB has its own unique [ObjectID](http://docs.mongodb.org/manual/reference/object-id/), and in my case, my object ID for my name is "55bbe3f46a61638630000000".
+Instead, every document field within MongoDB has its own unique [ObjectID](http://docs.mongodb.org/manual/reference/object-id/).
+In my case, the object ID for my first name field is "55bbe3f46a61638630000000".
 We'll do something pretty interesting with the ObjectIDs later, but for now, let's add the other fields to our Bill.
-To add additional documents to our Bill collection, all we need to do add the following two lines.
+To add additional documents to our Bill collection, mainly a **dollar** and **cent** field.
+To accomplish that, all we need to do add the following two lines.

 {% highlight ruby %}